google/flogger/README.md

 include this dependency by the root module that builds your app/binary, and can be `runtime` scope.

-> Note: The `flogger-system-backend` uses `JUL` logging.
-See further below on using a different interface.

 <!-- TODO(dbeaumont): link to docs for how to specify a backend. -->

 ### 2. Add an import for [`FluentLogger`]